pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -l, --local-only                Do not include superclass properties and methods in the returned class(es).
 Default:
                                       Include superclass properties and methods.
-      --no-qualifiers                 Do not include qualifiers in the returned class(es).
+      --nq, --no-qualifiers           Do not include qualifiers in the returned class(es).
 Default: Include qualifiers.
-      -c, --include-classorigin       Include class origin information in the returned class(es).
+      --ico, --include-classorigin    Include class origin information in the returned class(es).
 Default: Do not include
                                       class origin information.
-      -p, --propertylist PROPERTYLIST
+      --pl, --propertylist PROPERTYLIST
                                       Filter the properties included in the
                                       returned object(s).
 Multiple properties may
                                       be specified with either a comma-separated